How to Apply

 Applicants must meet the minimum requirements outlined below.
 There may be additional, program-specific eligibility requirements:

-- One-Time Project Funding.
+- Project Funding.

-- Project requests must be for one-time, non-renewable funding that can be sustained through earned revenue or other sources without dependence on further Alliance grant contributions.
+- Project requests must be for non-renewable funding that can be sustained through earned revenue or other sources without dependence on further Alliance grant contributions.

 - Benefit expansions will be considered via the Alliance operating budget and not through the Medi-Cal Capacity Grant Program.